Charlie Gardiner (ice hockey): Personal life

 Gardiner was born in Edinburgh, Scotland to John and Janet Gardiner.
-The fourth of five children, there was also Gardiner's two older brothers, John and Alexander, an older sister, Edith, and a younger sister, Christina.
+The fourth of five children, there were also Gardiner's two older brothers, John and Alexander, an older sister, Edith, and a younger sister, Christina.
 The family emigrated to Winnipeg, Manitoba in 1911, when Gardiner was seven.
 Initially they lived in a house on William Avenue before moving to Alexander Street; both streets were south of the railways, and were full of Scottish-Irish working-class families.
-John took a job as a rail car repairer, and Gardiner took an early interest in the trains, often waiting up late at night to watch them arrive into the city.
+John took a job as a rail car repairer, and Gardiner took an early interest in the trains, often waiting up late at night to watch them arrive in the city.
 He was enrolled at the Albert School, and befriended Wilf Cude, who had immigrated from Wales who would later play in the National Hockey League (NHL) as a goaltender.

 When the First World War began in 1914, both of Gardiner's brothers enlisted and were sent overseas.
 Gardiner's father John also enlisted, but he died May 30, 1916, before he was sent overseas.
 Both his brothers returned home after the war ended; while Alex was unharmed, John had been involved in a poison gas attack, and was seriously ill.
 To help provide for the family Gardiner began working for the J.H.
 Ashdown Hardware Company at the age of twelve.
 In December 1928 John began to develop an illness as a result of his poison gas attack in the war, and died December 13.
 Edith had planned to get married on December 31, but wanted to delay the marriage because of John's death, though her family convinced her to continue with the original plan.
 Gardiner married Myrtle Brooks August 6, 1927 at Grace United Church in Winnipeg.
 Their first son, Robert Roy, was born May 20, 1929.
 They also had a girl on May 7, 1931, but she died the same day.